FACTBOX-VW's legal battles over diesel emissions scandal

 UNITED KINGDOM

-for UK drivers.
-The first hearing in the group action case was
+drivers.
+The first hearing in the group action case is due to

 (Reporting by Pawel Goraj and Wout Vergauwen; Editing by